 However, the use of mutual information to describe correlations within atomic fluctuations in 3-dimensional space makes the erroneous assumption that mutual information measures the same correlation or dependency as the Pearson’s correlation coefficient.
 In fact, in the multivariate case, mutual information describes a very different type of dependence due to the effects of correlations between internal dimensions of a multivariate distribution.
 In order to appreciate the effect of correlation between internal dimensions on mutual information, it is important to discuss first multivariate entropy.
 The marginal entropy of an atom is the joint entropy of the x, y, and z coordinates; for any N-dimensional distribution, the marginal entropy of that distribution is the joint entropy of d dimensions.
 If the internal dimensions are not independent, the joint entropy is less than the sum of the marginal entropy of the internal dimensions, and that difference is the total correlation, TC:

-TC1,…,N= i=1NHi-H1,…,N (3)
+TCx1,…,xN= i=1NHxi-Hx1,…,xN (3)

 If a multivariate distribution contains total correlation, the joint entropy is decreased and thus the maximum information that can be shared with other distributions is decreased proportionately.
 For example, in a system of two atoms, A and B, where each coordinate has marginal entropy of H, if the coordinates are completely dependent, the joint entropy of each atom is also H and the maximum 2-body mutual information, I2A, B, is H. However, if the coordinates are completely independent, the joint entropy of each atom is 3*H and the maximum I2A, B is 3*H. In this case: